What is DX?

 - Older systems become a black box

-Transitions from older systems are one of the biggest challenges to organisations.
+Transitions from older systems are one of the biggest challenges to organizations.
 It is especially common that these older systems have become a black box, in which none of the current employees in the company are familiar with their usage, simply due to various reasons:

 - Engineers who had developed major internal infrastructure previously are now starting to retire, resulting in a lack of knowledge that is being handed over;

 - In Japan, it is more common to outsource infrastructure development than to devote internal resources.
-In addition, systems are usually customised to each company’s needs therefore making them less universal and harder to maintain;
+In addition, systems are usually customized to each company’s needs therefore making them less universal and harder to maintain;

 - As shown in the chart below, more than 70% of engineers work for IT businesses rather than engage in internal IT development.
 This makes the running of regular updates or maintenance of key systems even more difficult.